JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 I have spent a lot more time than I would care to admit playing old SNES (amongst others) games when I was young and carefree.
-Being able to experience Secret of Mana and the likes on a computer always seemed like magic to me, but it had never occured to me then that I could just learn the trick behind the illusion.
+Being able to experience Secret of Mana and the likes on a computer always seemed like magic to me, but it had never occurred to me then that I could just learn the trick behind the illusion.
 So a few weeks ago, I decided to start learning doing just that, by writing my own CHIP-8 emulator.